8 Tips on Overcoming Speaking Anxiety in Meetings and Presentations

 The more you talk yourself out of speaking, the more the feeling of anxiety will build up inside you.
 By staying quiet, you’re doing yourself a disservice.
 Instead, take the plunge and talk yourself into committing to at least one comment in a meeting.

-Whether it’s to welcome attendees or driving the meeting, it’s an easy way to ensure you contribute one way or another.
+Whether it’s to welcome attendees or drive the meeting, it’s an easy way to ensure you contribute one way or another.
 The more this becomes regular, the easier it becomes over time.

 One of the most common questions people ask when looking to overcome their speaking anxiety is about the sound of their voice.
 "How do I stop my voice from shaking when speaking?" or "Can other people hear it shaking?"